odu-cs625-datavis/public-fall23/syllabus.md

 Please be respectful of your classmates and instructor by minimizing distractions during class.
 Cell phones must be turned to silent during class.

+### Seeking Help

+The course Canvas site should be your first reference for questions about the class.
+If you have questions about course requirements or materials, post questions using the class Canvas Discussion Board.
+For extra help, attend office hours.

+### Use of ChatGPT and other AI Tools

+The use of ChatGPT or other AI tools is permitted *to some extent* in this class.
+These tools are being rapidly adopted, so it is important that you have some experience with their use.
+These tools are best used to help you work smarter, not do your work for you.
+Remember that an essential part of being in graduate school is to develop skills that you will need to be successful in the workplace.
+Using aids just to complete an assignment in the quest for high marks will not help you after you leave school.

+I encourage you to use these tools to help you deepen your understanding and to review material you find challenging.
+If you use them to blindly do your homework for you, your learning will suffer and it will be obvious.
+But, if you use them to help clarify misunderstandings as you go, you will work and learn faster and hopefully build a solid foundation.

+For all homework assignments, you must include a list of websites or other references that you consult in solving the assignment.
+This includes AI tools.
+Not only must you include the website for the tool, but you must include a link to, or screenshot of, the conversation you had with the tool.
+(ChatGPT has the option to create a link to a conversation.)
+You must also write out in your HW report the initial prompt that you used.

+See [Guidelines on the Use of ChatGPT in CS 625](chat-gpt.md) for further information about using these tools in class this semester.

+*Note that this does not mean that ChatGPT is acceptable for use in other courses.
+This policy applies only for CS 625.*

 ### Make-up Work

 Make-ups for graded activities are possible only with a valid written medical or university excuse.
 It is the student's responsibility to give the instructor the written excuse and to arrange for any makeup work to be done.
 A makeup exam may be different (and possibly more difficult) than the regularly scheduled exam.